 French kids’ dictionaries aren’t just for use in isolation.
-Give your child the chance to see their new words in action when you introduce them to these French children’s books and short stories for kids, cartoons, animated films and other media.
+Your child can see their new words in action when you introduce them to French children’s books, short stories for kids, cartoons, animated films and other media.

 Ask them to point out words that they recognize from their dictionary.
-Is the word used in a different way in the story than it was in the dictionary?
+Is the word used in a different way in the story?
 Is there a picture in the story that reminds them of other words they know from their dictionary?

 And are there words they don’t recognize yet?
 Encourage them to use their dictionaries to help them understand the stories better!